Tsao Foundation officially launched the 18-month long study on "Financial Security of Older Women: Perspectives from Southeast Asia". More.

 Hua Mei Elder Person-centred Integrated Comprehensive Care (EPICC) was started to help older persons who want to continue living in the community in spite of their multiple chronic medical conditions, physical frailty and weak family and social support network.
 It provides team-managed, person-centred, medical, social and psycho-emotional healthcare within a day club programme.
 Each elder receives a service package customised to his needs.

-EPICC is the only programme of its kind in Singapore to accept elders who do not have a dedicated caregiver at home.
-As such, it meets the needs of some of the most under-served older persons among us.
+A ground-breaking innovation, EPICC was also the only programme of its kind in Singapore to accept elders who did not have dedicated caregivers at home.
+It meets the needs of some of the most under-served older persons among us.
 It is modelled on the widely accepted American-originated Program of All-inclusive Care for the Elderly (PACE).